You are here

-Unlike most WestGrid systems, a separate request is required to obtain a WestGrid account on Parallel.
-If you think the software you would like to run is appropriate for the Parallel cluster, please write to firstname.lastname@example.org with a subject line of the form "Parallel account request (your_username)" with a request for an account and a mention of the software you propose to use.
+Parallel is now available only for projects associated with University of Calgary researchers.
+To obtain access to Parallel please write to email@example.com with a subject line of the form "Parallel account request (your_username)" with a request for an account and a mention of the software you propose to use.

 To log in to Parallel, connect to parallel.westgrid.ca using an ssh (secure shell) client.

 As on other WestGrid systems batch jobs are handled by a combination of TORQUE and Moab software.
 For more information about submitting jobs, see Running Jobs.

 Unlike most other WestGrid systems, we prefer that the syntax "-l nodes=xx,ppn=12" be used rather than "-l procs=yyy" when requesting processor resources on Parallel.
 Parallel is used almost exclusively for large parallel jobs that use whole nodes.
 This has the potential of improving the performance of some jobs and minimizes the impact of a misbehaving job or hardware failure.
 Since there are 12 cores per node on Parallel, a ppn (processors per node) parameter of 12 will request that all the processors on a node be used.
 Also, it is recommended that you ask for 22-23 GB of memory per node requested, using the mem parameter.
 So, a typical job submission on Parallel would look like:

 qsub -l nodes=4:ppn=12,mem=88gb,walltime=72:00:00 parallel_diffuse.pbs